How we protect donor rights and privacy

 We take our role as stewards of your generosity seriously.
 Committed to keeping our fundraising costs low, we aim to spend the highest possible percentage of every donation on leading-edge equipment that directly benefits our patients.
 The Foundation’s average cost of fundraising of 15% (averaged over three years) falls well below Canada Revenue Agency’s (CRA) guidance to remain under 35%.
 The Foundation calculates its fundraising ratio, which measures costs to revenue, as defined by the CRA.

 Every year, we publish an annual report edition of our In Touch newsletter, highlighting contributions to our hospitals and reporting back to our donors and the community at large about our fundraising activities and expenses.
 The Annual Report is created as a transparent tool to inform our stakeholders about our activities throughout the year and the details of our finances, but it also acts as a key accountability piece.
 Through carefully crafted content, it demonstrates the value of the work we do while highlighting the crucial role fundraising plays in the delivery of healthcare in our region.

 Audited Financial Statements and Independent Auditors’ Report

-The Audited Financial Statements and Independent Auditors’ Reports show the results of the 2019–20, 2018–19, and 2017–18 fiscal year audits by KPMG.
+The Audited Financial Statements and Independent Auditors’ Reports show the financial results by fiscal year end as audited by KPMG.
 The annual audit is conducted in June each year, and brought to the Board of Directors for approval in September.

 The Victoria Hospitals Foundation is committed to principles of honest, open and ethical behavior in the handling and management of personal information.